ua-datalab/QNLP/Project-Plan.md

 # Meeting Notes
 ## Nov 12th- Mithun's logs
-We finally have one end to end system working for OOV. for FOODIT  using bobCatParser,SpiderAnsatz,PytorchModel,PytorchTrainer.
+- We finally have one end to end system working for OOV. for FOODIT  using bobCatParser,SpiderAnsatz,PytorchModel,PytorchTrainer.
 Not that the accuracy on val was only 45%, but since we are still in sanity check land, am not going to tune/investigate that FOR NOW

-Next goal in sanity check: try to get values of Khatri back.
+- Next goal in sanity check: try to get values of Khatri back.
 Note khatri uses Depccg parser, IQPansatz, Numpymodel, quantum trainer.
 We definitely cant use DEpccg parser.
 Thats a nasty rabbit hole I dont want to go in.
-1) change data to MRPC -original, not the hacked version we have been using for classification toy experiments
+1. change data to MRPC -original, not the hacked version we have been using for classification toy experiments
-2) add in his change of quantum circuits including the equality_comparator
+2. add in his change of quantum circuits including the equality_comparator
-3) 3) rewrite code for a pair of input, instead of just one
+3. rewrite code for a pair of input, instead of just one
-   4) and try to use all models and parser same as his.
+4. and try to use all models and parser same as his.

 ## Nov 11th- Mithuns logs
-found what is causing the issue in .eval().
-Pytorch model has staggered entries i.e for each word the tensor length is different. however when you use OOV model, it flat predicts only 2 values.
-So if you hit a word with 4 tensor length, the 2 value is not enough to represent weights three solutions easy way
+- Found what is causing the issue in .eval().
+Pytorch model has staggered entries i.e for each word the tensor length is different.
+- However when you use OOV model, it flat predicts only 2 values.
+So if you hit a word with 4 tensor length, the 2 value is not enough to represent weights
+ - Three solutions:
+	- Easy way
  		- max params must be a value of product of dimensions of basic type, and the length of the dimension of the word i.e if bakes_2_n@n.r@s- and we assign n=dim(2) s=dim(2), we need to have a vector of size 4 prepared to store its weights
    		- so create dict2/np.zeroes based on that max value
    		- find why last layer of NN model is predicting 2 instead of 4 values (most likely linked to max params)
-   - or trained_qnlp_model itself has staggered params so why the fuck would your weight vector have only 2 Right way
+   		- or trained_qnlp_model itself has staggered params so why the fuck would your weight vector have only 2
+	- Right way
 		- try tensoransatz instead of spideranstaz.
 I Have a bad feeling spideransatz is not writing the params per word correctly.
 I dont know what spideransatz is or what spideransatz does, it was a vestigial choice from almost a year ago- because spider parser was the only one that was not bombing for the data we were using then. now bobcatparser is easily reading the data.-and our experiments arein classical land, so use the flagship of classical functors, i.e TensorAnsatz, (with bobcatparser, pytorchmodel and ppytorch trainer)- plus eventually once we move to quantum world, I think most of these issues will go.
 But even then its important that our foundation in classical equivalent (i.e tensors) is very strong.

 ## Nov 8th 2024
 Mithun's coding log